-2020 Early Career Research Award (ECRA)
+2021 Early Career Research Award (ECRA)

+Each academic year the College of Arts and Sciences recognizes and rewards faculty members with outstanding research programs in the early stages of their career.
+Recipients receive $500 to be used for research (not for salary) and a plaque as tokens of this recognition.
 For consideration, a candidate for one of these awards must be a tenure-track faculty member in the College of Arts and Sciences at the University of Memphis, be employed for no more than five academic years in that position, and be no more than eight years beyond receiving the terminal degree, prior to the semester of application.
 No past recipient will be eligible to receive the award again.